Feeding The Hungry Ghosts During Pchum Ben Ancestors Festival

 With smiles and thumbs-up we showed the cooks that we had indeed loved the food that they had so lovingly and expertly made, and then we shared our bowls and spoons with those dirty little kids who followed us around practicing their English.
 Those hungry ghosts were going to have a very good feed.

-* In 2014, the 3-day public holiday should take place from Friday 26 to Sunday 28 September, although rituals will occur at pagodas over twelve days leading up to the holiday.
-Note: there are conflicting dates as to when this holiday will occur, so check again in mid-2014.
+- The dates shift each year, however, in 2014, the 3-day public holiday should take place from Friday 26 to Sunday 28 September, although rituals will occur at pagodas over twelve days leading up to the holiday.
+Note: there are conflicting dates on the government and tourism websites as to when this holiday will occur, so check again in mid-2014.

 - You’ll have more opportunities to see rituals in the bigger cities of Phnom Penh, Battambang and Siem Reap.